 Always hyphenate fractions when they are used as adjectives.
 Example: She owned a two-thirds share.
 Note: Do not hyphenate fractions when they are used as nouns.
 Example: His share was three fifths.

 In general, hyphenate numbers and letters used to form adjectives.
 Examples: a three-week vacation, a 24-hour day.
 Exceptions to this rule include adjectives using money or the word percent.
 Examples: a \$10 million project, a 5 percent increase.
 Note: See also Prefixes section on page 11.
 Parentheses() Parentheses enclose a phrase that the writer feels is not important enough to stand alone.
 This information provides extra facts, such as spelling out an acronym or providing one, explaining part of a sentence, or interjecting a thought.
 Keep the following distinctions in mind when deciding whether to use parentheses, em dashes, or commas: - Parentheses de-emphasize information and tell readers that the enclosed words are not vital to the meaning of the sentence. - Em dashes emphasize the information and tell the reader that these words are important. - Commas indicate that the information is simply part of the sentence.
+Brackets vs. Parentheses Parentheses are more common in writing-to set off a thought or supplementary information.
+So, conventional usage calls for parentheses.
+Brackets have other uses:

+They can set off a parenthesis within a parenthesis (like this [and this]).
+They can indicate words that the writer or editor inserts into text written by someone else.
 Using Punctuation with Parentheses If the content within the parentheses is a complete sentence, the period should come before the closing parenthesis.
 Example: The middle school students will bake something in science class this semester.
 (For example, the fifth graders will make bread and the sixth graders will make cupcakes.)
 If the example is included in the sentence, then the period should come after the closing parenthesis.
 Example: The middle school students will bake something in science class this semester (i.e., the fifth graders will make bread and the sixth graders will make cupcakes).
 Period (.)
 Of course, a period signifies the end of a sentence or thought.
 Never end a sentence with a double period.
 Example: